 The aloe vera plant is supposed to stand tall and proud, so if yours is sagging, you’ll want to figure out why and fix the issue as soon as possible.
-While there are plenty of general changes you can make to get your aloe vera plant looking healthier again, it’s this specific list that will help fix a limp or droopy aloe vera plant and get it standing upright and healthy again the quickest.
+This specific list that will help fix a limp or droopy aloe vera plant and get it standing upright and healthy again the quickest.

 Here’s what to do when an aloe vera plant is limp or droopy: